ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 #### Editing Text Overlays

-To change the text of the Overlay, click the <samp>Edit Text...</samp> button at the top of the Overlay's settings popover.
+To change the text of the Overlay, click the <samp>Edit Text...</samp> button at the top of the Overlay's [settings popover](#the-overlay-settings-popover).

 To change the width of a Dynamic Text Overlay without changing the font size, place your cursor over the right edge of the Overlay.
 Once the cursor switches to a left-right arrow, drag left or right to adjust the width.
 Once you've adjusted the width, the width will remain fixed.
-To return to an automatically-sized width, double-click the right edge area.
+To return to an automatically-sized width, double-click the right edge area, or right-click on the overlay and pick <samp>Clear Fixed Width</samp>.

 #### Changing The Text Box Style

-The <samp>Style</samp> menu in the Overlay's settings popover can be used to change a Text Overlay's style between Dynamic Text, Text Box (Shrink), Text Box (Truncate), and Scrolling Ticker.
+The <samp>Style</samp> menu in the Overlay's [settings popover](#the-overlay-settings-popover) can be used to change a Text Overlay's style between Dynamic Text, Text Box (Shrink), Text Box (Truncate), and Scrolling Ticker.

 #### Text Background Options

-Use the <samp>Background</samp> menu in Overlay's settings popover to pick a background.
+Use the <samp>Background</samp> menu in the Overlay's [settings popover](#the-overlay-settings-popover) to pick a background.
 A background can be a solid color, linear gradient, motion gradient, or a [visual effect](#visual-effects) such as a blur.

 #### Text Margin Size

-Use the <samp>Text Margin</samp> slider in the Overlay's settings popover to determine how much space there is around the edges of the text.
+Use the <samp>Text Margin</samp> slider in the Overlay's [settings popover](#the-overlay-settings-popover) to determine how much space there is around the edges of the text.

 #### Cutout Text

-The <samp>Cutout Text</samp> option can be found in the <samp>More Options</samp> section of the Overlay's settings popover.
+The <samp>Cutout Text</samp> option can be found in the <samp>More Options</samp> section of the Overlay's [settings popover](#the-overlay-settings-popover).
 Cutout Text mode will create a text-shaped cut out in the Overlay's background color, allowing the scene's background to show through.

 ![Figure\: An example of cutout text.](/assets/img/fire.jpg "Fire"){: width="286px"}